Advanced Photo System: APS SLR cameras

 Of these the Canon EOS IX and the Nikon Pronea SLRs could use existing 35 mm SLR lenses with Canon EF and Nikon F mount, respectively, whereas Minolta opted to create a new lens mount which later was shared with the Minolta Dimâge RD 3000, an early digital SLR (DSLR).
 Using existing lenses meant the field of view was reduced by around 1.6×, but had the advantage of a larger lens selection.
 Creating a new lens system on the other hand gave the possibility of creating smaller and lighter lenses as they had a smaller image circle to cover.

 Concurrently with their APS SLR film cameras, Canon, Minolta, and Nikon released lenses specifically intended for use on APS film cameras; the APS-specific lenses have shorter focal lengths to compensate for the reduced image size.
 Canon's lenses, which included the EF 24-85mm, EF 22-55mm, and EF 55-200mm lenses, were fully functional with 35 mm EOS SLRs; at least one (24–85mm) was available in silver finish to match the EOS IX camera.

 Minolta released eight lenses for the Vectis V mount, with five zooms covering a range from 22 to 240 mm and three prime lenses at 17, 50 (macro), and 400 (catadioptric) mm focal lengths.
 An adapter was available to use 35 mm A-mount (Alpha / Dynax / Maxxum) lenses, with limited functionality.

 To accompany the Pronea SLRs, Nikon released six IX-Nikkor zoom lenses, all designed by Haruo Sato, which were lighter and had a smaller image circle, similar in concept to the later Nikon DX format lenses released with the company's DSLRs, starting in 2004.
 The Nikon IX series of lenses were not compatible with the existing line of Nikon 35 mm SLRs; as they were designed with a smaller image circle and had a shorter back-focus, the rear elements, protruding into the body, would foul the mirror.
-However, the Nikon Pronea cameras accepted lenses for Nikon 35 mm SLRs.
+However, the Nikon Pronea cameras accepted F-mount lenses for Nikon 35 mm SLRs.